 Because of the Milwaukee Road's increasing financial woes during the 1970s, the track along the Pacific Extension slowly deteriorated due to lack of funds for maintenance.
 The road's bankruptcy in 1977 ultimately spelled doom for the Pacific Extension, and it was abandoned west of Miles City, MT, in 1980.

-Thanks to Mike Fromholt for contributing information about this route.
+Thanks to Mike Fromholt for contributing information.